 GM food has had its DNA (or RNA) changed in a way that can only happen in a lab.
 It is totally different to the cross breeding and selective breeding people have done in fields and gardens for thousands of years.

-The original form of GM breeding made two main types of GM crops:
+The original form of GM breeding made two main types of crops:

-1) Herbicide tolerant.
-Plants designed to survive being sprayed with a weedkiller, usually Roundup, which has been classified as a probable carcinogen.
+1) Plants designed to survive being sprayed with a weedkiller, usually Roundup, which is a probable carcinogen.
+Herbicide tolerant.

 - In vitro nucleic acid techniques, including recombinant deoxyribonucleic acid (DNA) and direct injection of nucleic acid into cells or organelles, or OR

 - Fusion of cells beyond the taxonomic family, that overcome natural physiological reproductive or recombinant barriers and that are not techniques used in traditional breeding and selection"